Air and Marine Operations

 In order to deliver the highest level of support and service, the multiple offices that touch key processes such as hiring, training and facilities management, among others, must work together.
 By creating a culture of collaboration and cooperation among these offices, Enterprise Services leadership is working to improve all aspects of mission support across CBP with an emphasis on customer service.

-The Operations Support Office (OS) brings together experts, analysts, innovators, and facilitators from across nine functional areas that directly support the operational offices to strengthen mission effectiveness.
+The Operations Support Office (OS) brings together experts, analysts, innovators, and facilitators from across multiple functional areas that directly support the operational offices to strengthen mission effectiveness.
 These specialized capabilities that OS provides play a critical role in making a more agile, innovative, and stronger CBP.

-Integrating across the OS functional areas including intelligence, international affairs, planning, requirements development, incident coordination, scientific services, policy, and use of force is essential to successfully support the operational offices.
+Integrating across the OS functional areas including international affairs, planning, requirements development, incident coordination, scientific services, policy, and use of force is essential to successfully support the operational offices.
 By promoting a collaborative culture, OS leadership, which includes two Assistant Commissioners, is working to ensure that OS provides comprehensive and effective support to enhance mission execution.
 In addition, OS leadership actively engages with the operational offices to ensure all support is tailored to meet and overcome the operational challenges of today.